-- If possible, choose own-occupation cover, as this will pay out if you're unable to do your own job.
-Avoid policies that cover 'activities of daily living' (ADL) or 'activities of daily working' (ADW) as these often don't pay out unless you're unable to do basic tasks such as dressing yourself or holding a pencil.
+- If possible, choose 'own-occupation' cover, as this will pay out if you're unable to do your own job.
+Avoid policies that cover 'activities of daily living' (ADL) or 'activities of daily working' (ADW).
+These often won't pay out unless you're unable to do a series of basic tasks such as dressing yourself or holding a pencil.

 - Cut the cost.
 If IP looks too expensive for you, consider reducing the monthly payout, extending your deferred period or looking at full short-term IP.

 - Buy IP and short-term IP (Stip) together.
 An IP policy with a long deferral period is much cheaper than one with a short deferred period.
-A Stip policy could be used to bridge the gap.
+You could use a Stip policy to bridge the gap.

 - Check for waiver of premium.
 Most IP providers pay your premiums for you while you’re receiving payment under the policy.
 Most ASU policies don’t.